-Goat Lake Trail is a 4.9 mile moderately trafficked out and back trail located near Ashford, Washington that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+Goat Lake Trail is a 5.1 mile moderately trafficked out and back trail located near Ashford, Washington that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from June until October.
 Dogs and horses are also able to use this trail.

 There are 2 or 3 Goat Lakes in Washington.
 This is the only one with an epic view of Mt.
 Rainier in the Glacier View Wilderness area.
 It is an easy hike through meadows and forest.